ralgar/docs.ralgar.dev/docs/homelab/kubernetes.md

 ## Deployment

-1. Use the included `Makefile` to provision the cluster.
+1. Use the included `Makefile` to provision the cluster infrastructure.

    ```sh
    make cluster
    ```

-1. Once the cluster has finished provisioning, verify that it's operational.
+1. Once the cluster has finished provisioning, verify it is operational.

    ```sh
    # Set kubectl to use the output kube config file from the previous step